Chester County has made surprising contributions to rock ’n’ roll history. Enduring memories come courtesy of singer/songwriter Jim Croce.

 The self-described “Godfather of Acoustic Soul,” Femino has been playing here for the better part of four decades, whether it’s been residencies at the old Binni & Flynn’s in Devon and other area nightspots, or as a host and performer at the Philadelphia Folk Festival.
 In the mid-’80s, he helped establish Fezstock, a music festival that ran for years in the Phoenixville area.
 “Even though I also own homes in Nashville and Los Angeles, I will never leave the area,” Femino says.
 “I love the people here too much.”

 Top Left: Hollywood mainstay Kevin Bacon and his older brother, Michael, an award-winning film and TV composer, have strong ties to the region.
 Born and raised in Center City, they’re the sons of influential architect and city planner Edmund Bacon.
-They continue to perform internationally as a folk-rock duo, making stops at Phoenixville’s Colonial Theatre and other area venues.
+They continue to perform internationally as a folk-rock duo, making stops at Phoenixville’s Colonial Theatre and other area venues, adding to the region’s rock history.
 “They were both nice kids,” recalls Birchrunville’s Hy Mayerson.
 “I remember them spending summers near Chester Springs.
 Kevin was about 17, and he was a gaffer for his brother, Michael, who was in his mid-20s at the time.
 They were filming musicians performing at the Main Point.
 They’ve done well, those two.”

 Top Right: Before he landed the role as the smooth-talking middle brother in the ’70s sit-com The Partridge Family, a young Danny Bonaduce called Birchrunville home—specifically, a converted schoolhouse in the center of the village.
 Dogged by controversy, arrests and questionable business decisions for most of his adult life, Bonaduce returned to the area as a radio DJ, losing his job at 94 WYSP in 2011 when it changed over to sports.
 He’s currently an on-air radio personality in Seattle.